-- Use the opportunity to relate what you've accomplished to the position you're applying for when you've been given the floor to brag and show off how your achievement could benefit the company if you were hired.
-Connect the dots and make it easy for the interviewer to see the parallels you're drawing and how your past achievement could benefit their company.
+- Connect the dots.
+Use the opportunity to relate what you've accomplished to the position you're applying for when you've been given the floor to brag and show off how your achievement could benefit the company if you were hired.
+Make it easy for the interviewer to see the parallels you're drawing and how your past achievement could benefit their company.

-- Did you win a swim race or a chess competition?
+- Focus on achievements.
+Did you win a swim race or a chess competition?
 Lose 100 pounds?
 Sure, that's impressive and shows that you are dedicated and a hard worker, but unless the interviewer specifically asked about your greatest accomplishment outside of work or your best personal accomplishment, focus on achievements that demonstrate you're the best person for the job.

 - Don't attempt to be funny, silly, or cute.
 Take the question seriously and answer it professionally.
 Don't speak ill of someone else in an attempt to make yourself look better, and keep your story positive.
 Overcoming an instance in which you were a victim isn't a situation the interviewer wants to hear about.

 - Convey a recent accomplishment.
 Sure, getting the entire company hooked up to a server rather than dial-up internet service was an accomplishment back then; today, not so relevant and makes you appear dated.